evhub/minecraft-deep-learning/README.md

 First, you will need to install [gym-minecraft](https://github.com/tambetm/gym-minecraft) manually.
 Then:

-1. to play the game yourself, run
+1. to play the environment yourself, run
 ```
 make play
 ```